A $50 non-refundable fee is required to apply.

 The Interview

-After a preliminary review of applications, the selection committee will extend an invitation to students who meet the requirements and demonstrate potential for success as graduate students in a professional program at the University at Buffalo.
+The selection committee will extend an invitation to students who meet the requirements and demonstrate potential for success as graduate students in a professional program at the University at Buffalo.
 Interviews will be conducted via zoom.

 Enrollment is limited.
 Students are selected upon evaluation of the following factors: completion of admissions requirements, including pre-requisite coursework; academic ability; evidence of potential for future practice as registered dietitian nutritionist; interview performance; and evidence of personality traits indicating an ability to work effectively with people.